pobot-pybot/pybot-youpi2/README.rst

 In addition, a control panel composed of a
 `serial I2C 4x20 character LCD <https://www.robot-electronics.co.uk/htm/Lcd05tech.htm>`_,
 a small keypad with signaling LEDs equipped keys and a lock key switch has been added.
- It is used as the user interface for the shell control program in charge of supervising the whole system and managing the independant applications implementing various services (automated demonstration, manual control, Web sercices REST API,...).
+This panel is used as the user interface for the shell control program in charge of supervising the whole system and managing the independant applications implementing various services (automated demonstration, manual control, Web sercices REST API,...).